 Heritage Museum of Asian Art

-For 10 years, this museum in the Bridgeport neighborhood has been showcasing a wide range of art forms, spanning a diverse array of Asian cultures and eras.
+For more than 10 years, this museum in the Bridgeport neighborhood has been showcasing a wide range of art forms, spanning a diverse array of Asian cultures and eras.
 Visit on the third Friday of the month for free admission, tours of the museum, and unique performances.

 Chinese American Museum of Chicago